uiraribeiro/php-challenge/README.md

 - If you can dive into an old codebase
 - What is your rationale to change code
 - How you document previously undocumented project.
+- How you add features without breaking existing functionalities